#1 in Sleep Product Research

 The ability to replace any part of the Sleep Number bed, and the relative ease by which it can be done, can result in significant length of ownership.
 Owner experience data, in fact, shows the bed to have one of the longest life spans of any mattress.

 The graph below shows that owners on average report keeping their Sleep Number bed for about ten years.
-Some owners keep the bed for a considerably longer time than ten years and some for a considerably shorter time.
+Some owners keep the bed for considerably longer than ten years and some for considerably less time.

 Below are the main disadvantages and problems of the Sleep Number bed as reported by actual owners.